 A dislocated knee occurs when the femur (thigh bone) and the tibia (shin bone) move apart.
 This is different from a patella dislocation where the kneecap only dislocates outwards.
 It is a far more serious, traumatic injury.
 Rare in sports, it is more likely to occur following a road traffic accident or similar.

 Medically reviewed by Dr Chaminda Goonetilleke, 2nd Jan 2022

 Symptoms of a dislocated Knee

 A dislocated knee is a sudden very traumatic injury.
-Sudden severe pain will be felt and joint deformity, instant swelling and rapid bruising will be seen.
+Signs and symptoms include:

 It is important to seek medical attention immediately if you have suffered such a traumatic injury as this.